 12. Chain Restaurant Fundraisers

-One of the easiest fundraisers is one that compels community members to purchase something that they already intend to buy, like lunch or dinner.
+One of the easiest fundraisers compels community members to purchase something they already intend to buy, like lunch or dinner.
 You may not be aware that many chains and some independent restaurants actively solicit fundraisers.

 The way it works is you plan the fundraiser and estimate a certain number of people to fill the restaurant for lunch or dinner.
 Restaurant space is reserved for your group.
 Then diners just show up and pay for their meals.
 The receipts go into a box and the restaurant pays your organization a certain percentage of the take, typically 15-20%.
 The restaurant gets customers and you get an opportunity to host a fun social event and earn some cash.
 Win-win!

-There’s even a website, GroupRaise where you can search restaurants in your area that do this and also helps you plan and organize your event.
+There’s even a website, GroupRaise where you can search restaurants in your area that do this and also help you plan and organize your event.

 13. Food Tasting Event

 Make it a true event by adding some form of entertainment.
-Consider short cooking lessons or a live band… Be creative and think carefully about what your attendees would really enjoy!
-Charge an entrance fee and/or have donation boxes at each restaurant’s table.
+Consider short cooking lessons or a live band… Be creative and think carefully about what your attendees would enjoy!
+Charge an entrance fee and have donation boxes at each restaurant’s table.

 14. Sub Sale